-Please note that larger circles represents larger numbers of (aggregated) survey points, NOT higher concentration of PM2.5.
+Please note that larger circles represent larger numbers of (aggregated) survey points, NOT higher concentrations of PM2.5.
 The PM2.5 concentrations are represented by colour only.
 In general, zoom in to see individual survey points.
 However, if the vehicle was stationary for some time these data are likely to still appear aggregated, even at the highest zoom levels.

 Wood heater and open fireplace use in Tasmania

-In 2011 EPA Tasmania commissioned a home-heating telephone survey to provide information on wood heater and open fire use in Tasmania.
+In 2011 an EPA-commissioned home-heating telephone survey to provide information on wood heater and open fire use in Tasmania.